 Despite the outbreak of COVID 19, the Bank had enough liquidity to withstand the pandemic situation.
 The Bank has created buffers that helped it to keep strong liquidity position, to ensure the stable activity of the Bank and satisfy the regulatory requirements: Liquidity Coverage Ratio, Average Liquidity, NSFR (Net Stable Funding Ratio) after outbreak of COVID 19.
 The Bank did not apply to Central Bank or Government for for liquidity purposes.
-Aside from regular analysis of liquidity position, the Bank performed liquidity stress tests to check the liquidity position for different stress scenarios (deposit outflow, rise in price or shortening the financing, and impact of depreciation of GEL).
+Aside from regular analysis of liquidity position, the Bank performed liquidity stress tests to check the liquidity position for different stress scenarios (deposit outflow, rise in price or shortening the financing, and impact of depreciation of GEL) and has developed the recovery plan, including systemic and idiosyncratic stress scenarios to analyse their possible impact and has elaborated the plan for their overcoming.
 The Parent expresses its commitment to provide the support in case of neccessity.
 The Bank does not have financial covenants that could be violated due to liquidity crisis.

-NBG weakened regulatory pressure on banks, which was reflected on Capital and liquidity requirements.
+Since outbreak of Covid 19, NBG weakened regulatory pressure on banks, which is still reflected on Capital requirements:

-- Issued waiver on Liquidity Coverage Ratio GEL (Pre-pandemic requirement 75%) - Combined buffer reduced from 2.5% to 0%

-- Pilar 2 requirement on CET1 reduced from 2.39% to 1.17% - Pilar 2 Tier 1 reduced from 3.19% to 1.57% - Regulatory Capital Requirement reduced from 7.21% to 5.03%
+- Combined buffer reduced from 2.5% to 0% - Currency induced credit risk weighing reduced to 25% - Pilar 2 requirement on CET1 reduced from 2.9% to 1.7% - Pilar 2 -- Tier 1 reduced from 3.9% to 2.3% - Regulatory Capital Requirement reduced from 7.0% to 4.9%